aws-samples/cdk-eks-blueprints-patterns/docs/patterns/multi-cluster-conformitron.md

     npm install -g aws-cdk
     ```

-1. `github-ssh-key` - must contain GitHub SSH private key as a JSON structure containing fields `sshPrivateKey` and `url`.
-This will be used by ArgoCD addon to authenticate against ay GitHub repository (private or public).
-The secret is expected to be defined in the region where the pipeline will be deployed to.
-For more information on SSH credentials setup see [ArgoCD Secrets Support](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/argo-cd/#secrets-support).

-1. `github-token` secret must be stored in AWS Secrets Manager for the GitHub pipeline.
+1. `github-token` secret must be stored in AWS Secrets Manager for the CodePipeline.
 For more information on how to set it up, please refer to the [docs](https://docs.aws.amazon.com/codepipeline/latest/userguide/GitHub-create-personal-token-CLI.html).
 The GitHub Personal Access Token should have these scopes:
    1. *repo* - to read the repository
    1. *admin:repo_hook* - if you plan to use webhooks (enabled by default)